 Numerous other researchers have taken advantage of the linac and the FFTB to carry out short test experiments, such as the study of magnetization phenomena with extremely short duration pulses and neutron transport and attenuation to support the development of radiation shielding design tools.
-The FFTB facility has also been used to characterize charged particle air showers as they would be produced by 10^{19} eV cosmic rays in the ionosphere, and to study applications of the Askaryan effect for cosmic ray detection.
+The FFTB facility has also been used to characterize charged particle air showers as they would be produced by 10 eV cosmic rays in the ionosphere, and to study applications of the Askaryan effect for cosmic ray detection.
 In addition, the FFTB has provided test beams to develop and calibrate a variety of detector components for use at SLAC and elsewhere.
+The breadth of the research carried out at the FFTB over the last decade is illustrated by the list of peer-reviewed publications in Appendix A.

-The FFTB is scheduled to be dismantled in 2006 to make way for the construction of the Linac Coherent Light Source (LCLS).
-If constructed as proposed, SABER will provide a means to continue delivering high energy beams of electrons or positrons to experiments after the FFTB is dismantled, and on into the LCLS era.
-When the SABER project is complete, it will operate independently of the LCLS facility.
+The FFTB was recently dismantled to make way for the construction of the Linac Coherent Light Source (LCLS).
+If configured as proposed, SABER will provide a means to continue delivering high energy beams of electrons or positrons to experiments, initially on a time-sharing basis with LCLS commissioning activities.
+When SABER is complete, it will operate independently of the LCLS facility.